neuralmagic/deepsparse/CONTRIBUTING.md

 ## Developing the DeepSparse Engine

 Because the DeepSparse Engine algorithms are proprietary, code contributions cannot be made.
-However, there are options to contribute code.
+However, there are other options to contribute to the engine's Python API wrapper code.
 Review [Developing the DeepSparse Engine](DEVELOPING.md) to get started.

 We also welcome community input to bugs, feature requests, questions and problems as mentioned above.